robinrodricks/FluentListView/README.md

-How can I put an image (or some text) over the top of the ListView?[¶](#how-can-i-put-an-image-or-some-text-over-the-top-of-the-listview "Permalink to this headline")
+How can I put an image (or some text) over the top of the ListView?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This is called an “overlay.”
 A normal FluentListView comes pre-equipped with two overlays ready to use: OverlayImage and OverlayText.
 These can be configured from within the IDE, controlling what image (or text) is displayed, the corner in which the overlay is shown, and its inset from the control edge.